Rob Papen Blue 2 – The Planet Crusher!

 Just to further provoke the beast, Blue-II features a whopping 6 oscillators, 2 stereo filters with 27(!!) filter types, and a bunch of pretty nifty tricks like a step sequencer, arpeggiator, envelope generator and trippy XY pad.
-Four FX processors available with various routing capabilities and 35 FX types.
+Four FX processors are available with various routing capabilities and 35 FX types.
 Neat analogue features like drift and sub-oscillators are added.
 With around 2500 patches, Rob Papen is seriously holding nothing back here.

-Ok, so its big.
+Ok, so it’s big.
 But do you know to use it?

-Blue-II is a behemoth beast that is a little daunting at first, but with some time spent with your nose in the manual most aspects becomes familiar fairly quickly.
+Blue-II is a behemoth beast that is a little daunting at first, but with some time spent with your nose in the manual most aspects become familiar fairly quickly.
 Anything boasting 6 oscillators you know is not only going to be massive sounding, but complex to drive.
-I’m not going to say Blue-II is a walk in the park, but as far as modular synthesis go, this not as steep a learning curve as I expected.
+I’m not going to say Blue-II is a walk in the park, but as far as modular synthesis goes, this is not as steep a learning curve as I expected.
 If you’re fresh to synthesizer music there are easier paths to take, but they won’t be nearly as much fun as this.

 Rob Papen has created a welcome addition to the mega-synth market that fits nicely alongside the likes of Spectrasonics and Camel Audio.
 Blue-II, for me at least, feels more like a great collection of vintage FM synths bundled up with some really trick technology.
-While it can be a crazy psychopath if you let it, I think its appeal is more to sound designers wanting a classic synth tone more then wacky soundscapes.
+While it can be a crazy psychopath if you let it, I think its appeal is more to sound designers wanting a classic synth tone then wacky soundscapes.

-Blue-II has the potential of being the only synth you will ever need, its just a matter of deciding if you have enough time (and brain power) to sit down and study all its finer points.
-Its all too tempting to just mindlessly click through the presets until something sticks, but then why would you bother getting a giant piece of kit like this when there are plenty of ROMPlers out there.
+Blue-II has the potential of being the only synth you will ever need, it’s just a matter of deciding if you have enough time (and brain power) to sit down and study all its finer points.
+It’s all too tempting to just mindlessly click through the presets until something sticks, but then why would you bother getting a giant piece of kit like this when there are plenty of ROMPlers out there?